IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 # IBM Z Appliance Control Center

+**Note that these playbooks are constantly improved, and can be treated as a draft.
+It is strongly advised that users always check for latest changes.**

 [IBM Z Appliance Control Center](https://www.ibm.com/docs/en/systems-hardware/zsystems/9175-ME1?topic=library-appliance-control-center-z-linuxone-users-guide)
 (ACC) is an IBM product to manage Secure Service Container (SSC) based appliances on IBM Z or LinuxONE systems.
 You can use ACC to manage appliances like